ArseniyLevashov/Java/README.md

 4.web2:
 A small web application that adds users to the list using servlets.
 Made for educational purposes, in order to learn how to create and use servlets in practice

+5.sp
+A small project made with spring mvc and its ability to inject dependencies into a project